paperless-ngx/paperless-ngx/docs/development.md

 >
 > first it starts task labeled **Start: Frontend Angular** and when angular is ready it will open a chrome browser for debugging

-**Note**: If you only want to spinn up the whole project without debugging you can run the task labeled **Project Start: Run all Services**
+**Note**: If you only want to spin up the whole project without debugging you can run the task labeled **Project Start: Run all Services**